alshaboti/PGP-introduction/pgp-good-practice-part2.md

 =tJGC
 -----END PGP PUBLIC KEY BLOCK-----
 ```
+Many things can force you to use the revocation certificate (e.g. Key compromise, key loss/damage).
-You may need to generate revocation certificat for each reason.
+You may need to generate more than one revocation certificat, one for each reason.
 ## Backup the master private key.
+Unfortunitly there is no direct way to export master key using gpg, as far as I know.
-We will do the following:
+We will do it by exporting all keys, delete all, then importing only the subkeys.
+This will leave master key exported.
 1- Exporting all secret keys (secret master and subkeys).
 Save this one away!!!!
 ```
 gpg --homedir ./gnupg-test2 --export-secret-keys --armor --output master-and-subkeys-secret-keys.gpg 0xDCC9E9EDBA6103EB